Our History

 1950's: Growing Numbers

 Between 1948 and 1952 the population of our congregation grew from increased urbanization and from a stream of European Mennonite refugees welcomed into Canada after World War II.
 Many of these first immigrants were young women and widows who eventually sought work in domestic services in Calgary.
 When Rev. Sawatzky and his wife Maria were encouraged by the Conferences to move to Calgary permanently, they decided to help these newcomers by building a "Maedchenheim" (a home for girls) as part of their personal residence.
-The Scarboro building where we were gathering quickly became too small, so we purchased a corner lot on Richmond Road and began the construction of a new building.
-Through the fifty's, the Sunday School developed and grew, large choirs filled the front of the sanctuary every Sunday, and various groups were active.
+The Scarboro building where we were gathering quickly became too small, so we purchased a corner lot on Richmond Road and 25th Street and began the construction of a new building.
+Through the fifties, the Sunday School developed and grew, large choirs filled the front of the sanctuary every Sunday, and various groups were active.
 And when we moved into our new building in 1957, we changed our name to "First Mennonite Church."

 1960's: German or English?

 As the 1950's led to the 1960's, we faced times of internal conflict primarily over the language used in worship and Sunday School.
 Our older, original members were interested in making a transition to English whereas our members who were post-World War II immigrants wanted to retain the German.
 When we opted to maintain the German language for worship, many of our members who preferred English decided to join Foothills Mennonite Church in the early 1960's.
 But the questions about language use were not quickly resolved.
 In 1969, we ended up adding an additional English-speaking service to follow the German-speaking one on Sunday mornings.
+Soon, that German service was the only time German was spoken.

 Meanwhile, in the mid-1960's, Jacob Wiebe became our first hired pastor, while we still had a large contingent of lay pastors from the congregation that were included in the ministerial team.
-One of those lay pastors, Peter Heidebrecht, was later ordained as "Ältester" ("elder" or "bishop"), a role that eventually ceased to function with changes in Mennonite Church polity over the years.
+One of those lay pastors, Peter Heidebrecht, was later ordained as "Ältester" ("elder" or "bishop"), a role that would eventually cease to function with changes in Mennonite Church polity over the years.